 If your Canadian school district is considering modernising its print environment, several key considerations can help ensure success:

-- Find security options that protect information without frustrating
+· Find security options that protect information without frustrating users.

 Every school's journey to a modern print environment starts with understanding your current situation.
 KYOCERA's Canadian education team specialises in helping schools assess their existing infrastructure and create practical modernisation plans.